wasp-lang/wasp/web/docs/auth/ui.md

 ![Auth UI](/img/authui/all_screens.gif)

-## How Auth UI works in Wasp?
+## Overview

 After Wasp generates the UI components for your auth, you can use it as is, or customize it to your liking.

-Based on your `main.wasp` file on the authentication providers you enabled, the Auth UI will show the corresponding UI (form and buttons).
+Based on the authentication providers you enabled in your `main.wasp` file, the Auth UI will show the corresponding UI (form and buttons).
 For example, if you enabled e-mail authentication:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">